basir/learn-react/project-a1-intro-to-jsx/README.md

 5. Edit `visitCard` declaration and surround `h1` by a `div`.
 6. Next to h1 add a paragraph and enter some words about yourself.
 7. Next to p tag and a link to your twitter account to open it in new window.
-8. Next to a tag Add an image from yourself.
+8. Next to a tag add an image from yourself.
 If you do not have an image url on the web use `https://i.pravatar.cc/300`

 ## How to deliver this project